haseebanwar/create-react-pkg/README.md

 Create React Package uses Rollup, Babel, Jest, and ESLint under the hood.
 These tools are pre-configured and the default configuration is enough for most packages but you can customize them to your needs.

+> Customization can invalidate the default behavior of Create React Package, please use with discretion

 Create a file called `crp.config.js` at the root of your project like so:

 ```js